jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Yet, this story did not happen.

 Socrates and Darwin never met, the same way Aristotle and Newton never did.
 But this tale serves as food for thought because you know Socrates and Darwin, so despite their distance from each other, they are meeting in you.
 And that is the vital lesson this short story was meant to teach.
 The stream of events we call history is not pre-organized for us.
-In order to advance our storyWe must be the ones to the connect dots that should be connected.
+In order to advance our story we must be the ones to the connect dots that should be connected.
 Thus Magos, the thinker who connected Socrates and Darwin, can be real in you.

 Why not make it so.